-The best great white encounters and cage diving in the world happen at Guadalupe Island.
+The best great white shark cage diving encounters in the world happen at Guadalupe Island.

 The Socorro Aggressors anchorage is in a sheltered bay near Guadalupe Island where the cage diving shark encounter action will take place in clear blue water.
-The yacht stays here for 3 dive days where guests will rotate entering the cages every hour while seeing several sharks during each dive.
+The yacht stays here for almost 4 full days where guests will rotate entering the cages every hour while seeing several sharks during each dive.
 On the departure date, guests disembark and are transfered to the Ensenada International Terminal for arrival at 12 pm, to the Tijuana, Mexico Airport (TIJ) at 6 pm and to the San Diego, California Airport (SAN) at 8 pm.
 Note all times depend on border conditions.

 - All dives are from cages attached to the yacht and use a surface supplied air source or hookah.